-Eva Air Premium Economy: A Smart Upgrade or Just Hype?
+EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 This post may contain affiliate links.
 If you make a purchase through them, we may earn a small commission (at no cost to you).

-We’ve flown with EVA Air twice before in Economy Class (from Vancouver to Asia) – and both times, it was as comfortable as Economy gets.
+We’ve flown with EVA Air twice before in Economy Class (from Vancouver to Asia) – and it was as comfortable as Economy gets.

-But for our third long-haul EVA Air trip, this time a Vietnam adventure, we splurged a little on Premium Economy.
+But for our third trip with the airline (a Vietnam adventure), we splurged a little on Premium Economy.
 And it was totally worth it!
+In fact, we liked it so much that we booked Premium Economy again for our recent flights to and from Thailand.

 Contents: Review of EVA Air Premium Economy